 An answer is a formal, legal document.
 A civil lawsuit is not a criminal lawsuit.
 There is no court date, yet; there is just a due date.
 You have 20 days to serve an answer to the complaint.
-Serving, in this case, means mailing the answer to the opposing party’s attorney.
-You also must fill out an affidavit of service when you do this.
+Serving, in this case, means mailing the answer to the opposing party’s attorney, and executing an affidavit of service when you do this.

 This is why having an attorney can be very helpful.

 A lawsuit is like a game of ping pong.
 Or tennis.
 Or volleyball.
 Or whatever.
 There is a constant volley back and forth.
-The plaintiff serves the summons and complaint, then the defendant must serve the answer.
-Either party may start the next step by filing the lawsuit or serving discovery, which the other party must answer.
+The plaintiff serves the summons and complaint, then the defendant must answer.
+Either party may start the next step by filing the lawsuit or serving discovery, to which the other party must respond.
 And so on.

 Answering a lawsuit does not end the lawsuit.
 It just moves it to the next step.
 If you decide to represent yourself, you must stay on top of your lawsuit.
 If you do not know what to do next, you should probably hire a lawyer.